CoReACTER/coreacter.github.io/research.md

 We develop and contribute to a range of datasets and software packages, providing new tools for the community to use to address diverse chemical problems.

 To maximize utility, we focus on making our datasets FAIR (*i.e.*, findable, accessible, interoperable, and reusable).
-To date, our data generation efforts have been focused on computational data generated using methods such as high-throughput density functional theory (see Prof. Spotte-Smith's work on the [Materials Project](https://doi.org/10.1039/D3DD00153A)).
+To date, our data generation efforts have been focused on computational data generated using methods such as high-throughput density functional theory (see EWCSS' work on the [Materials Project](https://doi.org/10.1039/D3DD00153A)).
 However, we are interested in developing experimental datasets as well, for instance leveraging the [CMU Cloud Lab](https://cloudlab.cmu.edu/).

 In line with our commitment to [open science](/philosophy/openscience.md), we ensure that all of the data that we produce and contribute to is freely available to the community, and we only contribute to open source software projects.